-(b) In dealing with the Unitholders, the Fund Manager considers the Fund as an independent accounting unit.
+b) In dealing with the Unitholders, the Fund Manager considers the Fund as an independent accounting unit.
 Accordingly, the Fund Manager prepares separate financial statements for the Fund.
 The Fund Manager of the Fund is Jadwa Investment and administrator and custodian of the Fund is HSBC Saudi Arabia.

-The Fund is governed by Investment Fund Regulations (the "Regulations") published by Capital \ Market Authority ("CMA") on 3 Dhul Hijja 1427 H (corresponding to 24 December 2006) thereafter amended (the "amended regulations") on 12 Rajab 1442 H (corresponding to 24 January 2021), detailing requirements for all funds within the Kingdom of Saudi Arabia.
-The amended regulations came into effect from 6 Safar 1438 H (corresponding to 6 November 2016).
+The Fund is governed by Investment Fund Regulations (the "Regulations") published by Capital Market Authority ("CMA") on 3 Dhul Hijja 1427 H (corresponding to 24 December 2006) thereafter amended (the "amended regulations") on 16 Sha'ban 1437 H (corresponding to 23 May 2016), and 17 Rajab 1442 H (corresponding to 1 March 2021), detailing requirements for all funds within the Kingdom of Saudi Arabia.

-(c) The management of the Fund is the responsibility of the Fund Manager.
+c) The management of the Fund is the responsibility of the Fund Manager.
 However, in accordance with the Fund's terms and conditions, the Fund Manager can delegate or assign its duties to one or more of the financial institutions in the Kingdom of Saudi Arabia and overseas.

-The Fund Manager charges the Fund a management fee of 1.95% per annum of the equity value till the date of conversion of units as explained above.
-Subsequent to that, the management fee is charged at 1.25%, 1.95%, 0.98% and 1.95% of the equity value of Class A, Class B, Class C and Class D units respectively at each valuation day.
+The Fund Manager charges the Fund a management are charged at 1.25%, 1.95%, 0.98% and 1.95% of the equity value of Class A, Class B, Class C and Class D units respectively at each valuation day.